 Viewing a Clustering Model

 To explore the model, you can use the Microsoft Cluster Viewer.
 When you view a clustering model, Analysis Services shows you the clusters in a diagram that depicts the relationships among clusters, and also provides a detailed profile of each cluster, a list of the attributes that distinguish each cluster from the others, and the characteristics of the entire training data set.
-For more information, see Browse a Model Using the Microsoft Cluster Viewer.
+For more information, see Viewing a Mining Model with the Microsoft Cluster Viewer.